hubertlepicki/waffle_gcs/README.md

 Currently this is just a fork fixed to use Goth v4 but the plan is to:

-- migrate from HTTPoison to Finch for making requests
 - support service accounts / metadata
 - switch URL signing algorithm to V4 by default (service accounts)
 - more flexible configuration, to allow reusing application's own Goth instance